Vector Theory of Gravity: quantum and classical effects, renormalization: Dark energy

 As it was shown in \cite{1} there is a cosmological model of the universe, which is equivalent to Friedman model in the framework of vector theory of gravitation.
 In this case, the simple Newtonian picture with elliptic, parabolic and hyperbolic motion of the substance depending on the initial speed corresponds to the cosmological solutions of stationary, expanding and contracting Universe.
 Thus, for explanation of the astronomical observations of acceleration of the universe expansion, in the framework of vector theory of gravitation, proper allowance must be made for dark energy.

-As the dark energy we can consider the energy of phantoms, in particular gravitons.
-As it was demonstrated earlier, gravitons have the negative energy.
-If we suppose approximately homogeneous distribution of gravitons in the universe, this medium coincides with the dark energy by its properties.
+As the dark energy we can consider above-mentioned the Fermi gas of the gravitino with negative pressure.
+If we suppose approximately homogeneous distribution of gravitino in the universe, this medium coincides with the dark energy by its properties.

 The theorem, where the substance surrounding the area under consideration with spherically symmetric layer does not affect the processes inside the area one way or the other, is true.
 This statement can be extended to the area in the infinite space, filled with the substance with constant density.
-The theorem is valid both for Newton theory, general relativity theory \cite{23} and for vector theory of gravitation.
+The theorem is valid both for Newton theory, general relativity theory \cite{17} and for vector theory of gravitation.

 Let us consider the spherical area of radius $a$, inside of which the substance with density $\rho$ has at the moment $t=t_0$ the speed, distributed under the law:

 Lagrangian of the matter interacting with the gravitational field takes the following form: